predragf/propas/README.md

 #### What is SMTLibReq? ####

 SMTLibReq is the part of the PROPAS tool which generates an SMT-LIB script suitable for checking based on the formal system specification encoded in TCTL.
-The parser operates according to the 1:1 principle, meaning that there is a one to one mapping between the TCTL properties and the SMT-Lib assertions that constiture the SMT-Lib script.
+The parser operates according to the 1:1 principle, meaning that there is a one to one mapping between the TCTL properties \[2] and the SMT-Lib assertions that constiture the SMT-Lib script \[3].
 The library supports parsing and transformation of arbitrary nested TCTL formulas.

 The complete transformation of TCTL properties into SMT-LIB assertions is divided into two major steps: